 Carlos Anaya is a contributor of Fox News Latino with MY Lifestyle Extra.
 Anaya, a GLAAD award winning journalist, is also the managing editor for MY Lifestyle Magazine.
 You can reach him at @carlosanaya email@example.com

 MY Lifestyle Magazine is a boutique publication for chic bicultural Latinos.
-From health, beauty, travel, entertainment and fashion, this New York-based publication reveals all the latest cultural styles and trends.
+From health, beauty, travel, entertainment and fashion, this national publication reveals all the latest cultural styles and trends.
 It is the first multimedia platform for bicultural readers, as 85 percent of the content is in English and 15 percent in Spanish.